 10. Marucci Pure Fastpitch

-The Marucci here is a pure composite bat, approved for league play by the ASA, USSA, and ISA.
+The Marucci slow pitch softball bat is a pure composite bat, approved for league play by the ASA, USSA, and ISA.
 The two-piece design helps players with slower swings get extra speed from the flex.
 The multi-wall barrel makes this one of the best fastpitch softball bats in the market.
 The sweet spot is generous, and the extra flex from multi-wall design ensures that you get faster velocities on your hits.